rhit-csse490-netsec/netsec-public/labs/lab0.md

 ```shell
 ssh deter
 ```
-You should be able to login now and use the DETER testbed for our experiments in this class.
+You should be able to login now and use the DETER testbed for your experiments in this class.